<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Get a free credit report at AnnualCreditReport.com, and then dispute any discrepancies.
 Be sure to complete this step before applying for home loan pre-approval or pre-qualification.

-Financial expert Kate Horrell, in the post Preparing Your Finances for Buying a Home, shares this advice for those finding mistakes on their credit report:
+In our post, Preparing Your Finances for Buying a Home, financial expert Kate Horrell shares this advice for those finding mistakes on their credit report:

 Mistake #3: Not comparing mortgages.

-Did you realize you can shop around for lenders?
-While it can be time consuming to research and submit documents, taking the time to compare rates, fees, and loan terms before landing on the best option can help save money in the long run.
+It may be worth your time to do a little shopping around for a lender.
+While it can be time consuming to research and submit documents to each one, comparing rates, fees, and loan terms before landing on the best option can help you save money in the long run.

 Some states offer grants to help first-time home buyers with down payments or closing costs.
 FHA and VA loans typically have a more streamlined process as well.